Hornbill-Docs/esp-config/esp-config/advanced-tools-and-settings/auto-values.md

 layout: article-toc
 ---
 # Auto Values
 The Auto Values feature lets an administrator define how auto-generated values, such as reference IDs, are constructed.
-Places where more than a sequence number (000001234) is required, an Auto Value can be modified to include dates, time, location, teams, user IDs and more.
-There are many situations where this type of sequence is much more preferable over a simple numeric sequences.
+In places where more than a sequence number (000001234) is required, an Auto Value can be modified to include dates, time, location, teams, user IDs and more.
+There are many situations where this type of sequence is much more preferable over a simple numeric sequence.

 Some examples include: